vickmuir/Backup/restore-from-another-server-in-another-dc.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Restoring Data from one VSI to another in a different Data Center
+# Restoring data from one VSI to another in a different Data Center

 Sometimes you want to restore data to a different server.
 This procedure applies to file-level restores of non-OS files only.
 To restore a system image, follow the [Windows BMR](restore-bmr-system-volume-image.html) instructions.